 How are Orbital Fractures Repaired?

 Depending on the size of the fracture it may need to be repaired to release entrapped orbital fat and muscle, relieve double vision, or prevent a sunken eye.
 Repair of orbital fractures is accomplished through small incisions on the inside of the eyelids and placement of an orbital implant (typically a very thin sheet of plastic, high-density porous polyethylene) to cover the fracture.

 What is a ZMC Fracture?

 The term ZMC refers to the zygomaticomaxillary complex, a large bony structure in the cheek that serves as a strut for the overlying soft tissues of the face.
-ZMC fractures occurs from blunt trauma to the cheek or side of the face.
+ZMC fractures occur from blunt trauma to the cheek or side of the face.
 Typically patients will develop pain with chewing and a flattening of the cheek from the fracture.
 These fractures also run through the lateral orbital wall and the orbital floor.
-These fractures may need to be repaired though incisions in the inside of the eyelid, through the mouth, and sometimes through the scalp.
+These fractures may need to be repaired through incisions in the inside of the eyelid, through the mouth, and sometimes through the scalp.
 The displaced piece of bone is put back in place (reduced) and fixed into position with small titanium plates that hold the bone into position until it heals.